RaulDiodiu/rap-handson-travel-docs/part9/README.md

 ### Adapt the coding
 In webapp/ext/controller/ListReportExt.controller.js find function onExtensionButton2Pressed.
 Adapt it to show a message toast with the text "`<AgencyNames>` were selected", where `<AgencyName>` should be replaced with the comma separated list of selected agencies.
+Note: you need to call the message toast like in the previous extension button handler with "sap.m.MessageToast".

 Within the function you can access the extension API using:
 ```js